integricho/digipeatux-setup-guide/English.md

 ## Booting the system

+When the system boots, an SSH server will be accepting connections on port 22.
+The default username is `aprs` and the password is also `aprs`.
+(Be mindful about exposing the system as-is over an open internet connection.)

-When the system boots, follow the on-screen instructions to execute the semi-automated setup process.
+After logging in for the first time, follow the on-screen instructions to execute the semi-automated setup process.

 ```
 sudo setup